Gitlab Enterprise is only supported on env0 Organizations signed up for our Self-Hosted Agent.

 - Install/update the agent with the new value

-- Click CREATE NEW TEMPLATE on the top right corner in the Templates screen.
+- Click CREATE NEW TEMPLATE on the top right corner of the Templates screen.

 - Click the Gitlab Enterprise button.